-NOTE: This is why you do NOT do traditional crunches during pregnancy, once in your second trimester you will always see coning doing crunches.
+NOTE: This is why you do NOT do traditional crunches during pregnancy, once in your second trimester you will always see coning during pregnancy doing crunches.

-A pregnant belly should stay as round and smooth across your entire belly, if you see any coning that is a good indication of a couple of things:
+A pregnant belly should stay as round and smooth across your entire belly, if you see any coning of your belly that is a good indication of a couple of things:

 - 1) You need to be sure your deep core muscles are activated properly.

-- 2) You should avoid any exercise that causes coning during and right after pregnancy.
+- 2) You should avoid any exercise that causes coning during pregnancy and after pregnancy.

 - 3) You have diastasis recti and need to follow #2 rule very strictly until you can heal your diastasis after baby.

 - 4) And YES you can heal your diastasis after baby and even prevent further separation and possibly even decrease the separation during pregnancy – crazy concept but I’ve done it with many clients and you can too!
-Join me for my monthly group coaching calls!
+Join me in my pregnancy membership here!

 - 5) Always roll to your side to lay down and to get up instead of laying straight back which typically always creates coning towards the end of pregnancy.
 I do recommend to continue this after baby until your core strength is back and/or diastasis recti is healed.